Circle of Security Classroom: Direct Access for Educators

 Timeline for transition:

-• February 2026: Launch COS Classroom with initial coaching cohorts
+- February 2026: Launch COS Classroom for educators

 This timeline allows current facilitators to continue their valuable work while providing ample opportunity for facilitators to transition to the new coaching model if desired.
 We believe this new approach will ultimately serve educators and children more effectively while honoring the important work current facilitators have been doing in their communities.